Text original

 Learning outcomes

 - LO2.
-Prepares written reports and documents (mainly of a technical nature) with spelling and grammar correction in Catalan, Spanish and English.
+Prepares reports and written documents (mainly of a technical nature) with spelling and grammar correction in Catalan, Spanish and English.

 General skills